-In the wake of the massive inflow and transit of asylum seekers in 2015, the Austrian government has decided upon a reform of asylum legislation (April 2016).
-The major aspects of the amendment refer to the duration of asylum proceedings, the period of protection (review after 5 years) and access to welfare payments.22 The period of protection/residence of recognized refugees (according to the Geneva Convention) will be limited to three years, after which persons may be expected to return if the source country can be considered safe for the person in question.
-Family reunion will become more difficult, above all for persons with subsidiary protection status.
+In the wake of the massive inflow and transit of asylum seekers in 2015, the Austrian government decided upon a reform of asylum legislation (April 2016, followed by reforms 2017 & 2018).
+The major aspects of the first amendment refer to the duration of asylum proceedings, the period of protection (review after 5 years) and access to welfare payments.27 Accordingly, the period of protection/residence of recognized refugees (according to the Geneva Convention) is limited to three years, after which persons may be expected to return if the source country can be considered safe for the person in question.
+Family reunion is becoming more difficult, above all for persons with subsidiary protection status.
 In addition, an emergency decree was to allow the refusal of entry at the border to potential asylum seekers, if a certain upper limit (in 2016: 37,500 asylum seekers) was reached.
 Persons who manage to enter clandestinely and file an asylum application in Austria may continue to do so if a referral to the source or transit country is unfeasible.

-As the current system of burden sharing between the federal state and the Bundesländer relative to the welfare allowances for refugees is ending December 2016, a re-regulation or renewal was discussed.
-Currently only financial allowances are provided (with no upper limit); in future, it is suggested, to reduce the financial allowances and to provide in kind allowances where feasible, e.g. housing, as housing costs differ significantly between the Bundesländer.
+As the current system of burden sharing between the federal state and the Bundesländer relative to the welfare allowances for refugees ended December 2016, a renewal was discussed.
+In 2017, only financial allowances were provided; in future, it was suggested, to reduce the financial allowances and to provide in kind allowances where feasible, e.g. housing, as housing costs differ significantly between the Bundesländer.
 The provision of welfare benefits is linked to the signing of an integration contract.
 Some of the points to agree upon are the following: adherence to the rules of the Austrian democracy, the inadmissibility of violence (also in the family), the precedence of state law over religious regulations, the equality of men and women, the willingness to acquire the German language, to work and to accept the core values of the Austrian society.